 a.
 In 2015, The Restaurant at Oregon Dairy recycled an average of 740 gallons of vegetable oil which equals about 5,600 lbs of oil.
 Since we started recycling vegetable oil, we have diverted over 30 tons of vegetable oil from going into the landfill.

 5. Recycling Cardboard & Plastic Bags

 a.
 In 2022, The Market at Oregon Dairy Recycled 496 Cardboard Bales!
 Each Bale Weighs Approximately 900 pounds!
 Totaling 446,400 pounds or 223.2 Tons of Cardboard!

 b.
 In 2022, The Market at Oregon Dairy Recycled 936 Plastic Bundles at 10 pounds a bundle.
 Totaling 9,360 pounds or 4.68 Tons of Plastic!

 6. Buy Local – Fresh from Our Farm to Your Fridge!

 a.
 The Market at Oregon Dairy has been selling its own milk from the farm since 1975.
-The milk is drawn from the cows and flows directly into a tank through the milk line with no hands ever touching the milk.
-The temperature of the milk is 101° when it leaves the cows and within 3 – 5 minutes, it is cooled to 38°.
+The milk is drawn from the cows, flowing directly into a tank through the milk line with no hands ever touching the milk.
+The temperature of the milk is 101° once it leaves the cows and within 3 – 5 minutes, is cooled to 38°.

 b.
-It takes 5 hours to milk our herd of 500 cows and we milk 3 times a day.
 It used to take 1 person, 1 hour to milk 6 cows.
 Today, one person and machines can milk 100 cows in 1 hour.